Manfred confident MLB can get through playoffs despite virus

 Toronto missed its weekend series against the Phillies.
 Blue Jays pitcher Matt Shoemaker was against a bubble-environment such as the NBA and MLS are using and understood Manfred’s urging of stricter adherence.

-A Cardinals-Brewers game in Milwaukee was postponed for the second straight day.
-After two St. Louis players tested positive, the entire team was given rapids tests Friday and saliva samples were sent to an MLB laboratory that indicated a third player and multiple staff members may be positive.
-Results of PCR saliva tests were not expected to be available until later Saturday.
+The entire Cardinals-Brewers series at Miller Park was scrapped.
+After two St. Louis players tested positive, the whole Cardinals team was given rapids tests Friday and saliva samples were sent to an MLB laboratory.

+St. Louis will play four games at Detroit from Tuesday through Thursday, including a doubleheader Wednesday, rather than two games at Comerica Park followed by two at Busch Stadium.

+”We feel confident by the time we get to Detroit on Monday, that we will have control of this,” Cardinals president of baseball operations John Mozeliak said. ”The thinking was that we’re flying there and it just didn’t make sense to just then fly back and be on a plane again.”

 MLB-mandated monitors have been accompanying teams on the road since Wednesday in an effort to cause stricter adherence to the protocols.